MiaoLab20/gamd-openmm-examples/README.md

 gamdRunner xml lower-dual.xml
 ```

+This will run a CUDA based simulation.
+You have don't have a CUDA capable GPU, please see the instructions below for how to start a simulation using a different platform.
 You should see various running information output by the gamdRunner before it reports a prompt.
 You may see a warning message about importing simtk.openmm being deprecated.
 This can be safely ignored at this time.

 When the program is complete, you should find a directory like quick-output/lower-dual/ with the output files for your gamd run.
 Note that the runner copies a duplicate of your configuration file into the output directory called input.xml, so that you'll have everything together in one directory for archival.
 This example generates the output as a .dcd file.
 The gamd.log file contains information about the gamd run from the very beginning.
 The file gamd-reweighting.log contains only the gamd information, since the start of the production phase for use in later analysis.
 The file gamd-restart.dat contains information about the potential energy and standard deviation at the end of equilibration phase.
 The file gamd-running.csv contains information about the different energy and gamd values, which can be useful in figuring out if you need to adjust your initial conditions.